-Einkorn is an ancient wheat variety, one that hasn’t been hybridized or subject to chemical mutagenesis like some modern varieties.
-It also has relatively low gluten content, and a fairly high level of micronutrients by comparison to modern varieties.
+Einkorn is an ancient wheat variety, one that hasn't been hybridized or subject to chemical mutagenesis like some modern varieties.
+It also has relatively low gluten content and a fairly high level of micronutrients by comparison to modern varieties.
 For many people, heritage grains like einkorn are easier to digest.

 This recipe uses jaggery, an unrefined cane sugar traditionally used in Indian cookery.
-Because jaggery is unrefined, it retains its molasses content meaning that it not only brings moisture to the bread, but minerals, too.
+Because jaggery is unrefined, it retains its molasses content meaning that it not only brings moisture to the bread but minerals, too.

-For this Einkorn Banana Bread recipe, I encourage you to use overripe bananas that have been frozen, and then thawed.
+For this Einkorn Banana Bread recipe, I encourage you to use overripe bananas that have been frozen and then thawed.
 Freezing not only helps to bring out the sugars even more in ripe bananas, but it also breaks down the cellular structure, too.
-With this method, the bananas blend seamlessly into the einkorn batter, and the bread itself will have no chunks of banana – giving the bread better flavor and more uniform consistency.
+With this method, the bananas blend seamlessly into the einkorn batter, and the bread itself will have no chunks of banana - giving the bread a better flavor and more uniform consistency.